 Man do I love framed wall art!
-We are still in the process of creating the best wall art for our own household but I have narrowed it down to more traditional frames.
+We are still in the process of creating the best wall art for our own household but I have narrowed it down to more traditional frames to blend in with our gallery wall.
 This choice was not at all easy.
 We gave away small 4×6 and 5×7 framed family photos for gifts the year we got married, and even have a few for ourselves, but large framed photographs will always stand the test of time.
 They are undoubtedly timeless and fit with any decor.
 So since we are not in our forever home and our tastes may change in the next few years, I wanted to choose pieces that would blend with any decor.
 Hence, the framed photograph.
 Our framed photographs are printed on a hahnemühle fine-art paper (think of a slightly textured watercolor paper) and professionally framed with a paper backing and acid free materials.
 They’re beautiful!

 But one last item remains up for discussion.
 The framed canvas.

-Framed Fine-Art Canvas
+Luxury Framed Canvas

 So I hope this is helpful in making some decisions about how you want to display your photos.
 It really, truly, is entirely up to you.
 But I assure you that the products I am offering will remain timeless, and classic, and will be as beautiful 20 years from now as they are today.
 Let’s get you some albums and frames!